 Some Christians have memorized Bible verses for years, and found great ways to make this doable.
 It is important to both learn new Scripture portions regularly, and to repeat the verses you have already learned.
-In our own family, we use a system based on Charlotte Mason’s Scripture Memory System.
+In my own family, we use a system based on Charlotte Mason’s Scripture Memory System.

 The basis of this system is quite simple:

 - Learn a new Scripture portion by repeating it daily

 - Do not forget the verses you learned, but repeat them.
 Initially you do this every other day, later on you switch to once a week, and finally just once a month

 - Keep your Bible portions organized, so you know exactly which one you need to learn or to repeat on a particular day.
 Charlotte Mason writes her verses on index cards and puts them in a box.
 We write them on small pieces of paper that fit in a flip-up photo album.
 Just find a set-up that works for you